paulwizviz/learn-tendermint/docs/tendermint.md

 1. an integrated process with tendermint core.
 1. a separate process.

+### ABCI application modus operandi

+Part of the ABCI application is a state engine.
+This could be in the form of a Key-Value store.

+When a transaction is sent to tendermint core, the transaction is sent to ABCI application member function named `CheckTx`.
+This method is responsible for validating transactions -- i.e. you implement this logic.

+When tendermint core initiate a block, it is transferred to the ABCI application member function named `BeginBlock` and this include logic to initiate the start of a state session in the state machine.
+The traction is then stored in the current session of state machine via the member function named `DeliverTx`.
+The `EndBlock` member function is called for one more check.
+At the `Commit` signal the block is committed.

+When a query operation is sent to tendermint core, the ABCI application member function `Query` is called.

 ### ABCI application integrated with tendermint core

 You build this type of application using ABCI Go package [ABCI Go package](https://github.com/tendermint/tendermint/tree/v0.34.x/abci).
 Please refer to the [ABCI specification](https://github.com/tendermint/tendermint/tree/v0.34.x/spec/abci) for more information.